ashkanito/projet-x/README.md

 gcc.exe (Rev7, Built by MSYS2 project) 13.1.0
 ```

-You will also need to install the libraries found on the requirement.txt file
+You will also need to install the libraries found on the requirement.txt file, in particular, you will need to install the Python library Skyfield.